xenondevs/Docs/docs/nova/addon/blocks/tileentity/upgrades.md

 ### Creating an Upgrade Type Registry

-Create an `UpgradeTypeRegistry` singleton object and annotate it with `@Init` to have it loaded during addon initialization.
+Create an `UpgradeTypeRegistry` singleton object and annotate it with `#!kotlin @Init` to have it loaded during addon initialization.

 ```kotlin
 @Init // (1)!